Skip to main content

 Personalise for a real job

 Ready to create a real cover letter?
-Copy this template prompt and fill in your details:
+Say or copy this template prompt and fill in your details:

 Save your prompts!
 Keep a text file with your personal details so you can quickly generate cover letters for different jobs.
 Change the company name, role, and key skills each time.